someparty/someparty/source/articles/2025-02-11-outta-my-head.html.markdown

 I know it's been a good week if I can pepper a column with multiple references to [Booji Boys](https://boojiboysfuneral.bandcamp.com/) personnel.

 [Living Mad](https://livingmad.bandcamp.com) is a scrappy new hardcore side-project from frequent collaborators Cody Googoo and Luke Mumford.
 The duo issued the three-song *Ungrateful Fucks* tape through the former's cassette label Don't Wanna Talk Records.
-It's loud, fast, and all of four minutes in length.
+It's loud, fast, and says all it needs to in under four minutes.

-Cody's everywhere these days, performing on recent records from [Gemstones](http://gemstones.bandcamp.com), [Heavenly Blue](https://heavenlyblue.bandcamp.com), and [Mutated Void](https://mutatedvoid.bandcamp.com), ranging from throwback garage rock to nigh-unlistenable skate thrash.
-Mumford surfaces more often in a production role but has a list of credits that are just as long.
-That includes [Negative Rage](https://negativerage.bandcamp.com/), [Genetic Angry](https://geneticangry.bandcamp.com/), [The Mark Vodka Group](https://markvodka.bandcamp.com/), and [LeDrew, Luke & Crowe](http://musicbyllc.bandcamp.com/).
+Cody's everywhere these days, performing on recent records from [Gemstones](http://gemstones.bandcamp.com), [Heavenly Blue](https://heavenlyblue.bandcamp.com), and [Mutated Void](https://mutatedvoid.bandcamp.com), in styles ranging from throwback garage rock to nigh-unlistenable skate thrash.
+Mumford surfaces more often in a production capacity but has a list of credits that's just as long.
+That includes stints with [Negative Rage](https://negativerage.bandcamp.com/), [Genetic Angry](https://geneticangry.bandcamp.com/), [The Mark Vodka Group](https://markvodka.bandcamp.com/), and [LeDrew, Luke & Crowe](http://musicbyllc.bandcamp.com/).

-The new tape landed the same week that [Sewercide Records](http://sewerciderecords.limitedrun.com/) issued the long-awaited split between Googoo's searing lo-fo duo [Misanthropic Minds](https://misanthropicmutantmusic.bandcamp.com/) and the Finnish hardcore band [Häpeä](https://hapeahardcore.bandcamp.com).
-You'll hear three new tracks from each on the 7", which is shipping now.
+The new tape landed the same week that [Sewercide Records](http://sewerciderecords.limitedrun.com/) finally issued the long-awaited split between Googoo's searing [Misanthropic Minds](https://misanthropicmutantmusic.bandcamp.com/) and the Finnish hardcore band [Häpeä](https://hapeahardcore.bandcamp.com).
+You'll hear three new tracks from each band on the 7", which is shipping now.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1365956358/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://livingmad.bandcamp.com/album/ungrateful-fucks">Ungrateful Fucks by Living Mad</a></iframe>

 ###[Yesterday's Man](https://yesterdaysman.bandcamp.com): *Yesterday's Man*
 ==Preview and purchase at [Bandcamp](https://yesterdaysman.bandcamp.com/album/yesterdays-man)==

 To date, and without intent, I somehow overlooked every update regarding the Vancouver duo [Yesterday's Man](https://yesterdaysman.bandcamp.com).
-I'll see if I can get us up to speed.
-The band's recent debut is delightfully uncomplicated and deftly channels a beloved era of Canadian indie.
-I'd hate to let it pass unmentioned.
+I'll see if I correct that and can get us up to speed.
+If you're of the right age, I suspect you'll find the band's deft revival of early-2000s indie pop downright calming.

 The group features Gal Av-Gay of the slacker-punks [Dumb](https://dumbband.bandcamp.com/) paired with their spouse Alie Lynch ([Supermoon](https://allmoonsaresuper.bandcamp.com/), [Movieland](https://movieland.bandcamp.com/album/blows-up), [Kidnap Kids](https://kidnapkids.bandcamp.com)).
-The couple's played together for years, touring North America a few times with the indie groups [TV Ugly](https://tvugly.bandcamp.com/) and [Megamall](https://megamall.bandcamp.com).
+The couple's played together for years, touring North America a few times with [TV Ugly](https://tvugly.bandcamp.com/) and [Megamall](https://megamall.bandcamp.com).
 Both also appeared as members of DJ On's [Non La](https://nonla.bandcamp.com/) act.

-The 12-song self-titled *Yesterday's Man* arrived on New Year's Day through the [Mono Tapes](https://monotapes.ca) label, delivering what the band describes as "classic indie rock," the product of years of under-the-radar co-writing (filtered, as all things are, through the lens of the pandemic).
+The 12-song self-titled *Yesterday's Man* arrived on New Year's Day through the [Mono Tapes](https://monotapes.ca) label, delivering what the band describes as "classic indie rock," the product of years of under-the-radar collaboration (filtered, as all things are, through the trials of the pandemic).
 The duo self-produced the record, with Dominick Civiero mixing and Greg Mindorff mastering.
 In the label's words:

 >"The songs are meant to sound comforting and familiar, while the lyrics evoke the dark inner turmoil and consequential warm relief that comes from isolation."

 Writer Alex Hudson commented on "Fleetwood Mac," the album's first single, noting that it "throws back to the golden age of blog-rock without sounding nostalgic."
 I couldn't agree more, and if early-2000s Mint Records holds a place in your heart, you'll be right at home here.
+It's a delight.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=949951061/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="https://yesterdaysman.bandcamp.com/album/yesterdays-man">Yesterday&#39;s Man by Yesterdays Man</a></iframe>